 The Institute of Photonics and Optical Science (IPOS) and the School of Physics of the University of Sydney invite you to attend the Dr Peter Domachuk Memorial Lecture.
 The lecture was established in honour of Peter’s outstanding contribution and commitment to optofluidics and biophotonics research.

-We proudly announce that Dame Athene Donald will be presenting this year’s lecture.
+Professor Dame Athene Donald presents this year’s lecture.

 Date: Tuesday, 04 April 2017

 Time: 5:45pm for 6:00pm start